MIT-LCP/mimic-website/content/mimictables/caregivers.md

 ## `DESCRIPTION`

 `DESCRIPTION` is less frequently present than `LABEL`, and provides additional information regarding the caregiver.
-This column is much more structured, and contains only 17 unique values as of MIMIC III v1.0.
+This column is much more structured, and contains only 17 unique values as of MIMIC-III v1.0.